-Exams: There will be three exams in this course and an optional cumulative final exam.
+Exams: There are three major exams in this course and an optional cumulative final exam.
 Each of the three exams will be counted as 25% of your final grade (75% total), and the lowest exam can be replaced with the grade of the optional cumulative final exam.
 No make-up exams will be provided.
-Any missed exam will be replaced with the grade of the cumulative final exam, no exceptions.
+Any missed exam will be replaced with the grade of the cumulative final exam, no exception.
 The instructor will announce the details prior to the exam.